-We support pupils in the Sixth Form with as many opportunities as possible to engage in Travel Training, Work-related learning and Independent Living Skills activities.
+We support post-16 pupils with as many opportunities as possible to engage in Travel Training, Work-related learning and Independent Living Skills activities.

 For suitable pupils we also offer a range of academic and vocational learning opportunities via links with Weymouth College, Employ My Ability, Dorset Abilities, Rylands Farm, Dorset Wildlife Trust, RSPB and other local community and business partnerships.